Skip to main content

 How it works

-Findaway Voices (now part of Spotify) is both a narrator marketplace and a distribution platform.
+For most authors comparing distribution platforms against ACX, the relevant service is Voices by INaudio.
 Like ACX, you can search for and hire narrators.
-Unlike ACX, Findaway distributes to dozens of audiobook platforms - not just Audible.
-You pay narrators directly per finished hour, with no royalty share model.
+Unlike ACX, INaudio distributes to a network of 30+ audiobook retailers and library platforms.
+You pay narrators directly per finished hour - no royalty share model.

 Pricing

-Narrator rates on Findaway Voices are comparable to ACX: $200-400+ per finished hour, paid entirely upfront.
+Narrator rates on INaudio are comparable to ACX: $250-$400+ per finished hour, paid entirely upfront.
 There's no royalty share option.
-For a 10-hour audiobook, expect to pay $2,000-4,000+ for narration alone, plus any post-production costs.
+For a 10-hour audiobook, expect to pay $2,500-$4,000+ for narration alone, plus any post-production costs.

 Pros